jimas95/CUP_Tower/README.md

 A ROS project developed as part of ME495 - Embedded Systems in Robotics course at Northwestern University.

 # Project Description
-The goal of this project is to use the robot baxter and build a **HUGE** tower from plastic cups
+The goal of this project is to use the BAXTER robot and build a **HUGE** tower from plastic cups

 # Quickstart Usage Instructions
-1. Set up workspace and clone repo
+1. Set up workspace and clone repository
 ```
 mkdir -p ~/catkin_ws/src
 cd ~/catkin_ws/src